 If I asked you, “Who do you love?”
 I’m sure you could give me a list of the significant relationships in your life.
-Pondering these people probably brings up an assortment of feelings: gratitude, hilarity, joy, sorrow, longing, and maybe even regret.
-Some of the feelings associated with our past and present relationships have tenacious staying power.
-If you look closely, you may notice, a certain good or bad feeling has evolved into a way of thinking, a belief about your identity.
+Pondering these people probably brings up an assortment of feelings: gratitude, joy, sorrow, longing, and maybe even regret.
+If you look closely, you may notice some of the feelings associated with our past and present relationships have had tenacious staying power in controlling how you love.

 A while back, I knew God was asking me to offer love to someone who, as far as I could tell, didn’t particularly care about me.
 One thing I have learned about myself over the years is that I sometimes doubt that people really care, which makes me feel like I’m not worth being cared about.
 So, you can see why God asking me to love someone who didn’t seem to care about me felt like a mean thing for Him to ask me to do.
 But God was not at all being mean.
 Instead, He was saying, “You are going to have to believe that I care for you, otherwise you will be unable to really love this person as I am asking you to.”